ttngocthao/testing/blog/testing.md

 Testing post for deployment

-below is a testing image
+below is a testing image. just rebase the project.

 ![](/images/blog/pic6.jpg)